-Joseph Hilyard’s timely new book provides a broad perspective on the oil and gas industry, with primary attention to the United States.
+Joseph Hilyard’s timely new book provides a broad perspective on the oil and gas industry, with primary attention paid to the United States.
 It takes the reader on a tour of the operations used to find and evaluate resources, and then to produce, store and deliver oil and gas.

 Three appendices define key industry terminology; suggest further reading on selected topics; and identify organizations that can provide more information.

 - Origins of oil and gas

 - Searching for and evaluating oil and gas

 - Drilling and completion: Offshore

 - Transporting natural gas as LNG

 - Converting natural gas into products